EntelectChallenge/2017-Battleships/README.md

 	* Large Map - 4 Energy
 4. Updated Console Harness to allow the new commands
 5. Updated C# and Java Reference Bot to make use of the double (Each time it has energy and the destroyer is still available)
+6. Fixed readme for seeker missle
+7. Added Tests for all weapon commands

 ### Version 1.0.5 - 04 June 2017
 Change Log: